MKrale/Tighter_Informed_Bound/readme.md

 > Merlijn Krale, Wietze Koops, Sebastian Junges, Thiago D. Simão, Nils Jansen \
 > AAMAS 2025, Detroit

-This branch contains all code to reproduce the results from this paper.
-For

 ## Contents

 This repository contains the following files: